 Mini-Won Ton Soup with Asian Vegetables

-When we go out to Chinese restaurants, our favorite part of the meal is probably the won ton soup.
-The delicious frozen mini-wontons (all natural ingredients!) from Annie Chun’s made me think of turning won ton soup into a family meal.
-You can substitute your favorite tender vegetables like julienned carrots or spinach, but we loved it with these more traditional Asian veggies.
+This homemade version of the classic restaurant soup is always a hit with my family.
+You can substitute your favorite tender vegetables like julienned carrots or spinach, but we love it with these more traditional Asian veggies.

-16 oz. frozen mini-wontons or mini Asian dumplings, any variety (we love Annie Chun’s)
+- 16 oz. frozen mini-wontons or mini Asian dumplings any variety

 - In a large heavy pot, heat the oil over medium heat.
 Add the ginger and garlic and stir-fry it for 30 seconds until it is fragrant.
 Add the scallions and continue cooking, stirring frequently, for about 1 more minute until they are fragrant.